kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 issue(s) are preventing the code from compiling successfully.
 The USER_ERRORS table describes the current errors on all the objects that are contained within the user’s schema.
 To learn more about querying the USER_ERRORS table, please refer to Recipe 15-15.

-15-3.
-Loading a Compiled Java Class Into the Database **Problem**
+## 15-3.
+Loading a Compiled Java Class Into the Database
+**Problem**
 You want to load a compiled Java class into the database so that you can use one or more of its methods as stored procedures.
-CHAPTER 15  JAVA IN THE DATABASE
-324
 **Solution**
 Use the loadjava command-line utility to load the compiled Java class into the database.
 The following line of code demonstrates how to use the loadjava utility to load a compiled Java class file named